HCL-TECH-SOFTWARE/Domino-rest-api/docs/tutorial/postmancurl.md

 This tutorial shows how to use Domino REST API using Postman and curl.
 Download the database `Demo.nsf` from [Resources](../references/downloads.md) and follow along.
 We also have a Postman collection and environment under [Resources](../references/downloads.md) to download and use for getting up to speed fast.

-!!!note
+!!! note

     You must install Postman and curl on your workstation.
-For more information, see [Postman](../references/usertools/postman.md) and [curl](../references/usertools/curl.md).
+For more information, see [User tools](../references/usertools.md).

 ## Prepare database access